-The TRITON Le provides four audio outputs: (MAIN) L/ MONO, R, and (INDIVIDUAL) 1 and 2.
-If a .PCG/.SNG file is loaded from a TRITON keyboard model or the TRI-TON-Rack (which provide in addition (INDIVIDUAL) 3 and 4 audio outputs), the "BUS Select" parameters of the data will be converted as follows when loaded.
+The TR provides four audio outputs: (MAIN) L/MONO, R, and (INDIVIDUAL) 1, 2.
+If you load a .PCG/.SNG file from a TRITON, which is able to use audio outputs (INDIVIDUAL) 3 and 4 as well, the "BUS Select" parameter settings of this data will be converted as follows while loading.